 If, however, any type of drama predominated in Middle Comedy, it was the mockery of classical myth and tragedy—particularly Euripides—another sort of backwards glance.
 But in spoofing Euripides, Middle Comedy playwrights were, in fact, not just ridiculing him but also reappropriating his plots, characters and dramatic dynamic for their own purposes, a grand display of flattery if ever there was.
 Indeed, Euripides' influence on later Greek comedy is arguably the greatest of all fifth-century dramatists, even Aristophanes'.

 Other notable trends in Middle Comedy are more forward-looking.
 For instance, in Aristophanes' last two extant plays, the role of the chorus is severely diminished, which is in line with a general pattern of evolution across the century.
 By Menander's day, in fact, the chorus had declined so far that choral odes were completely disconnected from the main play, which means that at some point during the evolution of Middle Comedy they must have fallen entirely out of the purview of playwrights who stopped composing songs altogether.
-Nevertheless, Greek drama still retained choral odes, just not new ones composed specifically for the debut of an original play.
+Nevertheless, Greek drama still retained choral odes, just not new ones composed specifically for a play's debut.

-Choristers, instead, sang embolima ("inserted [songs]," literally "things thrown in")—a "throw-in" is Aristotle's way of referring to a song not composed for a particular drama but imported into it from other sources—which were ultimately noted in the text with a perfunctory designation, "chorou," Greek for "the chorus' (song)." (note) When later the custom arose of inserting these at four intervals in the play, a tradition was born that plays should consist of five discrete acts, the so-called five-act rule seen in not only Greek New Comedy but also later Roman tragedy, and even as late as French classical drama in the modern age. (note)
+Choristers, instead, sang embolima ("inserted [songs]," literally "things thrown in").
+A "throw-in" is Aristotle's way of referring to a song not composed for a particular drama but imported into it from other sources.
+These embolima were ultimately noted in the text with a perfunctory designation, "chorou," Greek for "the chorus' (song)." (note) When later the custom arose of inserting these at four intervals in the play, a tradition was born that plays should consist of five discrete acts, the so-called five-act rule seen in not only Greek New Comedy but also later Roman tragedy, and even as late as French classical drama in the modern age. (note)

 While this signals to some the demise of the chorus as an integral feature of drama, it is wise not to assume too much here.
-If Aristotle appears to deprecate these embolima, it does not mean they had no dramatic value whatsoever or no affiliation with the play being presented on stage—embolima could always have had a thematic or analogical tie to the main storyline of the drama—besides, the fact that music and dance maintained their presence on the post-classical Greek stage, even after being dissociated from the play itself, argues strongly that the Greek audience still wished to see these elements in the theatre.
+If Aristotle appears to deprecate these embolima, it does not mean they had no dramatic value whatsoever or no affiliation with the play being presented on stage.
+Embolima could always have had a thematic or analogical tie to the main storyline of the drama.
+Besides, the fact that music and dance maintained their presence on the post-classical Greek stage, even after being dissociated from the play itself, argues strongly that the Greek audience still wished to see choreographed songs on stage.
 Perhaps, it constituted an advantage to post-classical Greek dramatists, like many of their modern counterparts, that they no longer had to be musicians and lyricists as well as poets and dialogue-makers.
 That surely opened up playwriting as a career to a wider range of talent.
 The long and short of it is, the evolution of Middle Comedy makes it clear that the Greeks were well on the way to inventing the "variety hour."

 Along with "connected" choruses out went the parabasis, too, the Old Comedy playwright's opportunity to address his audience directly and comment on current events and modern life.
 In tune with the changing times, satirical elements were, in general, downplayed, as were the crudities and raw humor so prevalent in Aristophanes' day.
 And so among other casualties, the phallus sang its schwanz song.

-Instead, the prominence of the phallus was now handed over to a melange of characters based on dramatic stereotypes: the love-sick young man, the clever slave, the greedy prostitute, the braggart soldier, the miserly old man, the talkative cook, the scheming pimp, and all the rest "here on Gilligan's Island."
+Instead, the prominence these elements had once played in Greek comedy was now handed over to a melange of characters based on dramatic stereotypes: the love-sick young man, the clever slave, the greedy prostitute, the braggart soldier, the miserly old man, the talkative cook, the scheming pimp, and all the rest "here on Gilligan's Island."
 How, when and by whom these types were introduced to the comic stage is a question we cannot answer satisfactorily given the evidence at hand, but even though fragmentary, the data leave behind enticing hints.

-One of the playwrights who the evidence suggests was instrumental in this transition was the greatest exponent of comic drama during the Middle Comedy period, Alexis of Thurii.
+One of the playwrights who the evidence suggests was instrumental in this transition was Alexis of Thurii, the greatest exponent of comic drama during the Middle Comedy period.
 While no play of his survives complete, one hundred and forty titles and over three hundred fragments of his comedies attest to both his popularity and longevity as an artist. (note) The evidence hints at his use of intrigue and deception in his plays—both are well-known features of New Comedy—and he was probably involved in their integration into drama one way or another.
 Thus, though a pivotal figure in the history of theatre, Alexis' image is little more than a tantalizing silhouette hanging between the portraits of Aristophanes and Menander.

 It has been surmised, for instance, that his play Parasitos ("The Parasite") contained the prototype of what would become one of the most popular characters in New Comedy, the parasite. (note) In origin, a priest's helper who sat beside him at meals and assisted in the administration of a sacred banquet, the parasite turned under Alexis' guidance into a kiss-up and hanger-on, the companion of rich people who feed him in return for amusement and flattery.
 Thus, if not the founder of New Comedy itself, Alexis appears to have crafted one of the most prominent and successful characters in its portfolio.

 It is all the more tragic, then, that none of this dramatist's plays survives.
 Though it has been suggested that the Roman comic playwright Plautus adapted his comedy The Little Carthaginian (Poenulus) from an original by Alexis, such speculation only opens a rat's nest of further questions about the relationship between Greek originals and Roman adaptations.
-Still, even if Alexis' history is lost in shadows, it is evident his shadow was, in more ways than one, a long one.
+Still, even if Alexis' history is lost in this dark age of comedy, it is evident his shadow was, in more ways than one, a long one.

 Finally—and it is perhaps the most important thing to note about this period of theatre history—of the over fifty Middle Comedy playwrights whose names are cited in our sources, quite a few were not native-born Athenians.
-The cosmopolitan life of post-classical Greece was clearly making an impact on Greek society by now, and the arts naturally followed in tow.
-That is, as the fourth century BCE came to a close, the backdoor of the Theatre of Dionysus had admitted a pool of talent imported from far beyond the immediate vicinity of Attica.
+The cosmopolitan life of post-classical Greece had clearly begun to make an impact on Greek society by then, and the arts naturally followed in tow.
+That is, as the fourth century BCE came to a close, the stage door of the Theatre of Dionysus had admitted a pool of talent imported from far beyond the immediate vicinity of Attica.
 The skene was now as much a cosmopolis as the theatron, just like Athens itself and the rest of the Hellenic world.

 III.
 New Comedy

-The message of New Comedy seems to be that Fate will in time take care of the beleaguered, if only they'll await salvation.
-Gods, if they cameo at all on the stage of New Comedy, are less likely to hail from the traditional Olympian caucus than the halls of academe where pseudo-scientific deities like Philemon's "Air" or Menander's "Ignorance" rule—to wit, a goddess named Misapprehension delivers the prologue of Menander's Perikeiromene ("The Shorn Girl" or "The Rape of the Locks")—personified abstractions naturally rule a philosophical era like the Hellenistic Age.
+The message of New Comedy seems to be that Fate will in time take care of the beleaguered, if only they're patient and await salvation.
+Gods, if they cameo at all on the stage of New Comedy, are less likely to hail from the traditional Olympian caucus than the halls of academe where pseudo-scientific deities like Philemon's "Air" or Menander's "Ignorance" rule.
+To wit, a goddess named Misapprehension delivers the prologue of Menander's Perikeiromene ("The Shorn Girl" or "The Rape of the Locks").
+It makes sense that personified abstractions would rule a philosophical era like the Hellenistic Age.
 Thus, no longer do gods in the traditional sense bring salvation, but it is the consideration of stars that redeems the suffering of those who sit at home and watch and hope and reason.

 As a result, the post-classical theatre was both a grim reflection of the darkling world around it and at the same time a haven from the storm outside—or, at least, a brief respite from glowering reality.
 An accurate but never too detailed picture of the world it inhabited, New Comedy eventually became a way of life unto itself, to the point that one ancient critic asked about Menander, the greatest of New Comedy poets: "Menander or Life?
-Which imitated which?"
-To such a riddle, the wily post-classical Oedipus will answer "Yes!" (note)
+Which imitated which?" (note)